dreadflopp/dreads_modlist_patches/README.md

 # Introduction
-This modlist an addon or build for the [STEP: Core guide for Skyrim Special Edition](https://forum.step-project.com/topic/14603-dreads-step-se-core-addon/).
+This modlist a build for the [STEP: Core guide for Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/31054).
+This means that you will have to install STEP: Core for Skyrim Special Edition first before following this guide.

 Visit the [STEP forums](https://forum.step-project.com/topic/14603-dreads-step-se-core-addon/)  if you have any questions.

+This build expands the STEP Core guide in several areas Wilderness
+This guide features Skyrim Bigger Trees that makes the trees of Skyrims forrests much larger, which really adds to the immersion.

+Armors and weapons
+The guide features new armors and new weapons, both generic and unique, distributed to enemies or placed at different places or given as rewards for quests.
+The textures of the vanilla weapons and armors will be replaced with shiny textures from *Weapons Armor and Clothing - Cathedral Concept*.

+CBBE
+The female body is replaced by the CBBE body to keep a realistic, vanilla-ish look and still making it compatible with popular skin or armor mods.

 **With this STEP build you will get :**
-- STEP with larger trees
 - New weapons and armors
 - Cathedral project’s shiny Weapons and Armors
 - CBBE body and new hairstyles